RockyPraxe/We-Love-Thailand-project-1/README.md

 - From the source section drop-down menu, select the Master Branch.
 - Once the master branch has been selected as main, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 - The live link can be found here - https://rockypraxe.github.io/We-Love-Thailand-project-1/index.html

+# Code

+- HTML
+- CSS

+# Credits

+- Codeinstitute LMG videos and templets
+- [W3schools.com](https://www.w3schools.com/css/default.asp) for help with the css code

+## Content
+- The text for the Home page was taken from the Autor, Wikipedia and Google.
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The font and font style were taken from [Google Fonts](https://fonts.google.com/)

+## Media

+- The pictures wer taken from the Autor, [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/)

+## Design

+- For the colors i used [Adobe Color Wheel](https://color.adobe.com/create/color-wheel) and [Color Space](https://mycolor.space/)

+- I used for the responsive design picture for README.md [Bytes.dev](https://bytes.dev/)